How to Copy, Move and Rename Files in Linux (Step-by-Step Guide)

-There is much more to copying and renaming files on Linux rather than cp and mv.
+There is much more to copying and renaming files on Linux than cp and mv.
 Try out some commands and strategies to save your time.

 For this purpose, users have been using cp and mv for decades.
 These were some of the few commands we learned and use every day, similarly, there are other techniques, handy variations, and other commands used for this purpose that provide unique options.